scottvr/fambigen/README.md

 ## Contributing

-Contributions are welcome!
+It is a fair way from perfect so you issues, fixes, enhancements, etc are welcome!
 If you'd like to add a new strategy, improve an existing one, or add features, please feel free to:

 1. Fork the repository.
 2. Create a new branch for your feature.